McMasterRS/lm_agile-development/github-agile.md

 3. Enter `.github/PULL_REQUEST_TEMPLATE/feature_pr_template.md` in the name field
 4. Add the following content to the file
 ```
-# Feature Title

 ### Feature Description
-Describe the new feature here.
+- Describe the new feature here.

 ### Expected Behavior
-Describe the expected behavior here.
+- Describe the expected behavior here.

 ### Test Cases
-Detail the test cases you used.
+- [ ] Detail the test cases you used.
+- [ ] Make use of checkboxes to help the developers who is doing the testing keep track of their progress

 ### Additional Information
-Describe the addition changes/steps you took, for example the SQL commands used for adding a column in database table.
+- Describe the addition changes/steps you took, for example the SQL commands used for adding a column in database table.

 ```
 5. Click commit changes to the save the file.